Sandi: A System for Accountability: Introduction

-\paragraph{Whitewashing} Whitewashing, where users easily quit and create new accounts, poses a challenge both for content moderation systems and reputation systems.
-For systems like \oursystem that focus on accountability, whitewashing undermines the entire idea of being able to hold reputation owners accountable~\cite{mirkovic2008building}.
+\paragraph{Whitewashing} Whitewashing, where users easily quit and create new accounts, poses a challenge for all reputation systems and content moderation systems.
+Systems that specifically focus on accountability are fundamentally undermined by whitewashing, as it prevents reputation owners from being held accountable~\cite{mirkovic2008building}.

-Several solutions to whitewashing have been proposed, including requiring proof of a strong identity~\cite{mirkovic2008building}, relying on an existing PKI~\cite{koutrouli2012taxonomy,xiao2016survey}, disadvantaging fresh accounts~\cite{friedman2001social}, and adding ``friction'' or cost to the account creation process~\cite{koutrouli2012taxonomy,kozlov2020evaluating}, such as CAPTCHAs or phone-based verification.
+Luckily, several practical solutions to whitewashing exist, including requiring proof of a strong identity~\cite{mirkovic2008building}, relying on an existing PKI~\cite{koutrouli2012taxonomy,xiao2016survey}, disadvantaging fresh accounts~\cite{friedman2001social}, and adding ``friction'' to the account creation process~\cite{koutrouli2012taxonomy,kozlov2020evaluating}, such as CAPTCHAs or phone-based verification.
+These solutions cannot provide complete immunity to whitewashing, but they aim to make it too costly to be practical.

 Whitewashing is an independent problem that we are not trying to solve with \oursystem.
-Thus, from now on we assume the account creation process is resistant to Sybil attacks, preventing a single malicious sender entity from creating multiple accounts.
+Thus, from now on we assume that the account creation process utilizes known and commonly used whitewashing prevention techniques to limit each sender to a single or a small number of accounts.

+\paragraph{Malicious reporting} A malicious group of receivers can try to attack a sender by systematically reporting each endorsement tag from the sender.
+For example, a company may be targeted by the employees of another competing company reporting each endorsement tag they receive.
+However, every reputation system is vulnerable to such ``false'' reports, as they are indistinguishable from valid reports.
+On the flip side, the \oursystem reputation system empowers each individual receiver to report based on their own subjective view of the sender's behavior, which cannot be achieved by a centralized content moderator or a shared set of policies.

+If the sender considers this to be a concern, it must be more judicious in choosing which communication channels it wants to endorse and ensure it has sufficient reason to believe its receivers behave rationally (formalized in \autoref{def:receivers-rationality}).
+It should also be noted that the reporter privacy guarantees of \oursystem apply only to individual receivers; concerted reporting behavior of multiple receivers can be detected by the sender.